 Reclining Business Class on Singapore Airlines’ Boeing 737-800s

 Finally, we get to Singapore Airlines’ Boeing 737-800s (that’s -800, rather than -8 as above).
-These former SilkAir planes offer reclining seats at the pointy end, and are common on quick hops.
-From 28 March 2022, they’ll also appear on flights between Cairns and Singapore, when this route resumes.
+These former SilkAir planes offer reclining seats at the pointy end, and are common on some quick hops.
+If you’re browsing on the Singapore Airlines website, you’ll find these planes described as the Boeing 737-800NG.

 Singapore Airlines’ longer-term goal is to retire these jets in favour of the Boeing 737-8s.
 But for now, you may still find yourself aboard.